IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

 - Step 1 - Make a parent folder for the client and server `mkdir (name of parent folder)` , `cd (name of parent folder)`

-- Step 2 - Once your within the parent folder `npm create vite@(what version you are using)` or `npm create vite@latest`
+- Step 2 - Once your within the parent folder

+  - `npm create vite@(what version you are using)` or `npm create vite@latest`
   - You can use `node -v` to check what version you are using

 - Step 3 - Follow the steps in the terminal

   - Project name: client
-  - Select a framework: Vinilla
+  - Select a framework: Vanilla
   - Select a variant: JavaScript

 - Step 4 - Follow the steps in the terminal